 Bulk waste is collected as part of the City of Bloomington's Solid Waste Program.
-The Public Works department collects bulk waste placed at the curb twice per year at no additional charge.
-Bulk waste collection occurs each spring and fall.
+Free Bulk waste collection occurs each spring and fall.

-Those who did not place items at the curb by the deadline have the option of taking items to the Citizen Convenience Center at no additional charge or requesting a pickup at a cost of $25 per bucket (about 2.5 cubic yards).
+Those who did not place items at the curb by the deadline for the spring or fall collection have the option of taking items to the Citizen Convenience Center at no additional charge or requesting a pickup at a cost of $25 per bucket (about 2.5 cubic yards).

-To request a pickup, Solid Waste Program users can use MyBloomington, available on the Google Play Store, Apple App Store, and at www.cityblm.org/mybloomington.
+To request a pickup outside of the spring and fall collection period, Solid Waste Program users can use MyBloomington, available on the Google Play Store, Apple App Store, and at www.cityblm.org/mybloomington.
 To find the request type, search “Bulk Waste Pickup" within MyBloomington.

 Bulk Waste Rules and Regulations